RISK AND OPPORTUNITY REPORT

-Both MLP Financial Holding Group as a whole and the business segments always acted within the scope of their financial risk-bearing ability in 2017.
+Both the MLP Financial Holding Group as a whole and the business segments always acted within the scope of their financial risk-bearing ability in 2018.

-The above-mentioned risks, and such risks which are not yet known to us or are currently considered insignificant, could have a negative impact on our forecasts detailed in the outlook.
+The aforementioned risks, and such risks as are not yet known to us or are currently considered insignificant, could have a negative impact on our forecasts detailed in the outlook.

-There are currently no discernible risks that could threaten MLP's continued existence., and we do not expect to see any negative development in the coming year.
-No appreciable risks which could have a significant influence on the continued existence of MLP Financial Holding Group were present at MLP after the balance sheet date.
+There are currently no discernible risks that could threaten MLP's continued existence, and we do not expect any negative development in the coming year.
+No appreciable risks that could have a significant influence on the continued existence of the MLP Financial Holding Group occurred at MLP after the balance sheet date.